 If you notice bare patches or thinning grass, reseeding and fertilizing are crucial fall lawn care steps.

-First of all, check if the soil is suitable for seeding or fertilizing.
-Aerate or rake the soil to loosen it.
-Then, broadcast a slow-release fertilizer that is rich in both nitrogen and potassium across the affected areas.
 Next, spread seeds evenly over the loosened soil.
 And lightly rake the soil again to ensure the seeds have good contact with the soil.
 Finally, water the newly seeded areas daily to keep the soil consistently moist until new seeds sprout.

 3. Water and Maintain